Quantum cryptography: Advantages

 Cryptography is the strongest link in the chain of data security.
 However, interested parties cannot assume that cryptographic keys will remain secure indefinitely.
 Quantum cryptography has the potential to encrypt data for longer periods than classical cryptography.
 Using classical cryptography, scientists cannot guarantee encryption beyond approximately 30 years, but some stakeholders could use longer periods of protection.
 Take, for example, the healthcare industry.
 As of 2017, 85.9% of office-based physicians are using electronic medical record systems to store and transmit patient data.
 Under the Health Insurance Portability and Accountability Act, medical records must be kept secret.
-Typically, paper medical records are shredded after a period of time, but electronic records leave a digital trace.
 Quantum key distribution can protect electronic records for periods of up to 100 years.
 Also, quantum cryptography has useful applications for governments and militaries as, historically, governments have kept military data secret for periods of over 60 years.
 There also has been proof that quantum key distribution can travel through a noisy channel over a long distance and be secure.
 It can be reduced from a noisy quantum scheme to a classical noiseless scheme.
 This can be solved with classical probability theory.
 This process of having consistent protection over a noisy channel can be possible through the implementation of quantum repeaters.
 Quantum repeaters have the ability to resolve quantum communication errors in an efficient way.
 Quantum repeaters, which are quantum computers, can be stationed as segments over the noisy channel to ensure the security of communication.
 Quantum repeaters do this by purifying the segments of the channel before connecting them creating a secure line of communication.
 Sub-par quantum repeaters can provide an efficient amount of security through the noisy channel over a long distance.

 Applications

-Quantum cryptography is a general subject that covers a broad range of cryptographic practices and protocols.
-Some of the most notable applications and protocols are discussed below.